Function Call

 This manual is in pilot operation.

 In expressions, you can call built-in functions.
-Functions take multiple arguments (though some functions do not require any arguments) and return a single value.
-You can perform further calculations or conditional judgments based on the returned value.
+Functions take multiple arguments (some functions take no arguments) and return a single value.
+You can perform further calculations or condition checks based on the returned value.

-The functions available vary depending on the type of expression.
+The available functions differ depending on the type of expression.

 Function names start with @.